wearefuturegov/nesta-skills/content/pages/06-results.md

 title_2: The skills you chose
 body_2: The selections you made across this tool.
 title_3: What to do now
+body_3: >-
-body_3: You've identified your skills, and the roles they align with.
+  You've identified your skills and attitudes, plus the roles they align with.
   Now let's put it to action.

   Here are some ways to get the best from your results.
 title_4: Run a team session
 body_4: Individuals - like you - are important.
 But teams can be truly special.
-  Find out how to run an activity with your team to develop a picture of your skills as a whole.
+  Find out how to run an activity with your team to develop a picture of all your skills as a whole.
 An excellent reflective exercise and great success with both new teams and old ones.
 title_5: Develop your skills
 body_5: We have created a list of resources that will help you develop your skills and take them to the next level.
 We suggest you focus on what's strong